christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Cleopatra aka Dynamis's son with Mark Antony = Ptolemy Philadelphus who was Sampsiceramus I?

-Mark Antony's son with Livia Drusilla = emperor Tiberius Julius Caesar Augustus (one way to prove that Mark Antony was both King Herod and Tiberius Claudius Nero is through the equivalence of Doris the first wife of Herod the Great and Livia Drusilla the second wife of
+Mark Antony's son with Livia Drusilla = Emperor Tiberius Julius Caesar Augustus (one way to prove that Mark Antony was both King Herod and Tiberius Claudius Nero is through the equivalence of Doris the first wife of Herod the Great and Livia Drusilla the second wife of